MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Providers/FileSystem-Provider/Clear-Content-for-FileSystem.md

 ```

 ## Description
- In the file system, [Clear\-Content](Clear-Content.md) clears the content in a file, but does not delete the file.
+ In the file system, [Clear-Content](..\..\..\Microsoft.PowerShell.Management\Clear-Content.md) clears the content in a file, but does not delete the file.
 It has no effect on folders.

- Note: This custom cmdlet help file explains how the [Clear\-Content](Clear-Content.md) cmdlet works in a file system drive.
-For information about the [Clear\-Content](Clear-Content.md) cmdlet in all drives, type "[Get\-Help](Get-Help.md)[Clear\-Content](Clear-Content.md) \-Path $null" or see [Clear\-Content](Clear-Content.md) at http:\/\/go.microsoft.com\/fwlink\/?LinkID\=113282.
+ Note: This custom cmdlet help file explains how the [Clear-Content](..\..\..\Microsoft.PowerShell.Management\Clear-Content.md) cmdlet works in a file system drive.
+For information about the [Clear-Content](..\..\..\Microsoft.PowerShell.Management\Clear-Content.md) cmdlet in all drives, type "[Get-Help](..\..\Get-Help.md)[Clear-Content](..\..\..\Microsoft.PowerShell.Management\Clear-Content.md) -Path $null" or see [Clear-Content](..\..\..\Microsoft.PowerShell.Management\Clear-Content.md) at http://go.microsoft.com/fwlink/?LinkID=113282.

 ## Parameters

-### \-Stream \<string\>
+### -Stream <string\>
  Deletes the content in the specified alternate data stream, but does not delete the alternate data stream.
 Enter the stream name.
 Wildcards are not supported.

- Stream is a dynamic parameter that the FileSystem provider adds to the [Set\-Content](Set-Content.md) cmdlet.
+ Stream is a dynamic parameter that the FileSystem provider adds to the [Set-Content](..\..\..\Microsoft.PowerShell.Management\Set-Content.md) cmdlet.
 This parameter works only in file system drives.

- You can use the [Clear\-Content](Clear-Content.md) cmdlet to clear the content of an alternate data stream.
+ You can use the [Clear-Content](..\..\..\Microsoft.PowerShell.Management\Clear-Content.md) cmdlet to clear the content of an alternate data stream.
 However, it is not the recommended way to eliminate security checks that block files that are downloaded from the Internet.
-If you verify that a downloaded file is safe, use the Unblock\-File cmdlet.
+If you verify that a downloaded file is safe, use the Unblock-File cmdlet.

  This parameter is introduced in Windows PowerShell 3.0.